mvrdevelopment/spec/mvr-spec.md

 The service name shall be `_mvrxchange._tcp.local.`.
 The sub service name shall be `xxxx._mvrxchange._tcp.local.` where *xxxx* is the name of the group.
 Each client shall negotiate a unique hostname via the methods described in the mDNS standards.
-Each client shall have a SRV and A and/or AAAA record.
+Each client shall have a PTR, SRV and A and/or AAAA record.

 When a *MVR-xchange client* wants to join a MVR-xchange group, he needs to register the service and sub service, and send an `MVR_JOIN` message to the other stations that register this sub service name.
 When a *MVR-xchange client* wants to create a MVR-xchange group, he needs to register a service name which is currently not in use and wait for other *MVR-xchange clients* to join.